charles-uno/Bloodlines/03_pcs.md

 + Goblin -> Injured (this one I really don't like)
 + Halfling -> Shaken

 Whenever a PC gets hit, they check a box.
 The GM will tell them which one, either by deciding or by choosing randomly.

 Wounds are recovered in dramatically appropriate time.
 A short rest immediately after the confrontation is sufficient to unmark a single wound.
 All wounds are unmarked after a long rest, such as a hot meal or a night of sleep somewhere safe.

 Whenever a player is called to make a roll, if their corresponding box is checked, they instead make that roll one level higher.
 For example, if Tor Byorn is Broken and the GM calls for a Significant Dwarf roll, an Incredible roll must be made instead.

-Two of teh boxes indicate mental detriments due to physical damage.
+Two of the boxes indicate mental detriments due to physical damage.
 Why?
 Well, pain is distracting.
 Concussions impair mental and social ability.
 Battles are disorienting and panic-inducing, particularly for the inexperienced.

 If a player would check a box but all four are already checked, they are killed.
 This means you are on your feet, though at an ever-diminishing capacity, until the deathblow is struck.
 You never lay on the ground waiting to die.